Benjas333/VeadoSAMMI/README.md

 Param | Description
 ------------- | -------------
-State to push | Specify the new overlapped avatar state.
+State to push | Specify the new overlapped avatar state name.
 Save Previous State As | Specify the variable name that you want the response to be saved into.
 Delay (ms) | Native to SAMMI.